-- (1) Partial demolition of a historic structure is allowed if the CHPO determines that the demolition will not cause the structure to be de-listed or to become ineligible for listing in the future. - (2) If relocation of an eligible, individually listed or Contributing Property proves to be physically or economically infeasible, demolition may be allowed after preparation of a Historic American Buildings Survey ("HABS")
+- The SMD Zoning Option may not be used within the Bungalow or Mid-Century Subdistricts for a Project that proposes demolition of a structure that is any one or combination of the following: - (1) A property listed or eligible to be listed in the National or Arizona Register of Historic Places, individually or as a Contributing Property. - (2) A property designated as a City Historic Landmark. - b.
+For any Project where a demolition of a historic structure occurred on the property within the Bungalow or Mid-Century Subdistricts after XXX (date of ordinance adoption), the SMD cannot be used. - c.
+Exceptions - Partial demolition of a historic structure is allowed if the CHPO determines that the demolition will not cause the structure to be de-listed or to become ineligible for listing in the future. - (2) If relocation of an eligible, individually listed or Contributing Property proves to be physically or economically infeasible, demolition may be allowed after preparation of a Historic American Buildings Survey ("HABS")

-report (to be reviewed and approved by the CHPO) and pursuant to UDC Section 5.8.10.E., Demolition Review for Historic Contributing Properties and Historic Landmarks.
+Level III report (to be reviewed and approved by the CHPO) and pursuant to UDC Section 5.8.10.E., Demolition Review for Historic Contributing Properties and Historic Landmarks.

 - 4. Modifications to Eligible, Individually Listed or Contributing Properties - a.
-New additions should be designed in such a manner that they maintain the character of the primary structure but are clearly identifiable as new. - b.
+New additions should be designed in such a manner that they maintain the character of the primary structure but are clearly identifiable as new.
+Eligibility and use of Federal Historic Tax Credits may require stricter standards.
+Applicants should contact the State Historic Preservation Office for details and requirements. - b.
 The incorporation of an existing historic structure into a larger Project can involve adding or modifying the structure consistent with the U.S. Secretary of the Interior's Standards.
 These alterations should occur in a manner that will not diminish the historic integrity of the property.
-Modifications that may be considered appropriate include, but are not limited to, the following: - (1) New construction attached or built adjacent to the historic structure, cantilevering over the structure in a context appropriate with the historic architectural features or added above the existing structure with appropriate stepbacks and viewsheds. - (2) A change of use to the historic structure. - (3) Modifications to the interior of the structure. - (4) The addition of covered or uncovered outdoor patio areas, including but not limited to, seating and service, landscaping, shade elements, artwork, bike parking. - (5) Openings added on the sides or at the rear of the building. - (6) Reconfiguration of parking areas, including but not limited to, open space, landscaping and outdoor patio area. - c.
+Modifications that may be considered appropriate include, but are not limited to, the following: - New construction attached or built Adjacent to the historic structure, cantilevering over the structure in a context appropriate with the historic architectural features or added above the existing structure with appropriate stepbacks and viewsheds. - (2) A change of use to the historic structure. - (3) Modifications to the interior of the structure. - (4) The addition of covered or uncovered outdoor patio areas, including but not limited to, seating and service, landscaping, shade elements, artwork, bike parking. - (5) Openings added on the sides or at the rear of the building. - (6) Reconfiguration of parking areas, including but not limited to, open space, landscaping and outdoor patio area. - c.
 All modifications and alterations to Contributing Properties must follow the U.S. Secretary of the Interior's Standards. - d.
 Not all standards and guidelines included in Subsections III and IV are appropriate for application to Contributing Properties within the SMD.
 All Project proposals that include eligible, individually listed or Contributing resources shall be reviewed pursuant to Subsection II.D.4.

-M. Signage
+₩.L.Signage

-The requirements of UDC Article 7A (Sign Standards) shall apply to Projects within the SMD with the following exceptions:
+The requirements of UDC Article 7A (Sign Standards) shall apply to Projects within the SMD except as provided within this Section.